kaust-rccl/Dist-DL-training/deepspeed/README.md

     deepspeed = "./ds_config.json",  # Links the DeepSpeed configuration file
 ```

+> In our setup, we allow the `--deepspeed` path to be passed dynamically at runtime via command-line arguments.
+>
+>This means no manual editing of the script is needed to switch between configurations — just pass the desired `JSON`
+> via the `--deepspeed` and it will be integrated directly into Hugging Face’s training loop.

 **This integration allows DeepSpeed to handle aspects such as:**

 - Mixed-precision training (FP16)